CleverCloud/documentation/content/doc/account/administrate-organization.md

 - organization
 ---

+After you create an account, your account is tied to a first organization named as 'Personal Space'.
+You can use the Personal Space for individual projects or personal use, but only you as a user can access it.

+To collaborate with others, manage team access, or handle separate billing for a group, you need to create an organization.

 ## Create an organization

 In the Clever Cloud Web Console, select **Add an organization** in the left menu.

-Give it a name, description, specify if it is a company and add billing informations.
+Give it a name, description, specify if it's a company and add billing information.

 ## Administrate an organization

-By clicking on you application name, a new left menu will open itself.
+By clicking on you application name, a new left menu open.

 - **Overview**: Simple metrics about your applications within this organization
 - **Information**: See and edit organization's name, description, billing address and image.
 That also is where you can delete your organization.
 - **Members**: Manage team members.
 Team members must have a Clever Cloud account.
 On this page you can add and remove team members.
-You can also edit their roles in order to manage their permissions.
+You can also edit their roles to manage their permissions.

-- **Shared softwares**:
+- **Shared software**: It's a section displaying third party software, like [Heptapod](/doc/addons/heptapod/)
 - **Payment methods**: Manage provisioning of your organization, manage credit cards and add here potential discount codes or coupons.
 - **Invoices**: See your recent invoices.
 - **Notifications**: Manage email notifications and web hooks for team members.
 - **Consumption**: See metrics about your organization's consumptions.

 ## Delete an organization

 In the **Information** page, click the *remove this organization* button.
-You will be prompted to enter the name of the organization in order to confirm the organization deletion.
+You're then prompted to enter the name of the organization to confirm the organization deletion.